Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Simulation of multi-element germanium detector performance

 The performance of a semiconductor particle detector is strongly affected by the charge transport properties of the sensor material.
 Diffusion, in particular, and drift of electrical charges is a main concern in the case of pixelated detectors.
-A part of the charge created in the sensor volume may be shared between neighboring pixels as explained in section \ref{sec:simflow}; it is the charge sharing effect.
-This effect is undesirable in radiation detectors since it leads to the underestimation of the energy of incident photons, by introducing fake in the energy spectrum, and as a result, it reduces the signal efficiency.
+A part of the charge created in the sensor volume may be shared between neighboring pixels as explained in Section~\ref{sec:simflow}.
+This effect is undesirable in radiation detectors since it leads to the underestimation of the energy of incident photons, and as a result, it reduces the signal efficiency.
 Moreover, the presence of charge sharing effect can seriously degrade the spectral resolution.

-In this section, a study of the charge sharing effect in the germanium detector is presented, where all results shown have been obtained using the simulation chain presented earlier in this paper.
-The charge sharing effect is evaluated using two variables: the cluster size and the seed charge.
-The cluster is defined as the set of pixels that are fired when one photon is interacting with the detector.
-Hence, the \textit{cluster size} is equal to the number of pixels belonging to a cluster.
-The \textit{seed signal} is defined as the ratio between the charge of the pixel, in which the incident particle deposited its energy, and the total charge.
-These two variables have a strong dependence with the drift and diffusion of the charge carriers in the sensors and the incident photon energy.
+In this section, the charge sharing effect in the germanium detector under study is presented, where all results shown have been obtained using the simulation chain presented earlier in this paper.

-Current detectors in synchrotron experiments, e.g. Silicon Drift detectors (SDD) and germanium detectors, use an internal collimator to avoid border area events and to reduce charge sharing effect.
-On one hand, using the collimator can be seen as a simple and efficient solution to improve the peak-to-background ratio.
-On the other hand, using it implies a significant reduction of the active area, especially for photons with small incident angles.
-In the future, synchrotron light sources will produce more intense photon beams and detectors with higher granularity and smaller pixel size will be required.
-However, from a technical point of view, it could be difficult to have collimators that fit smaller pixel sizes and the dead area could become a serious limitation of detectors in future.
-For these reasons, the simulated charge sharing effect in the current germanium detectors with or without using the collimator is being investigated and quantified.
+Moreover, current detectors in synchrotron experiments, e.g. Silicon Drift Detectors (SDD) and germanium detectors, use an internal collimator to avoid inter-pixel region events and to remove any charge sharing effect.
+On one hand, using the collimator can be seen as a simple and efficient solution to improve the signal-to-background ratio.
+On the other hand, using it implies a significant reduction of the detector active area, especially for photons with small incident angles.
+In the future, synchrotron light sources will produce more intense photon beams and detectors with a smaller pixel size will be required.
+However, from a technical point of view, it could be difficult to have collimators that fit smaller pixel sizes and the resulting dead area could become a serious limitation of granular detectors.
+For these reasons, it is interesting to compare performance of germanium detectors with or without using a collimator.